simon-the-shark/BetterMemorySugarBot/README.md

  3. BetterMemorySugarBot calculates your next change date
  4. BetterMemorySugarBot notifies you via IFTTT or SMS about remaing hours to approaching change.
 Read more about notifications [here](#notifications)

-#Bugs, new features or questions
+#Bugs new features or questions
 You discovered some bug ??
 Need some new feature?
 Have a question?
 Or maybe, you just need little help during instalation process or further usage ?
 Feel free to [create a new issue](https://github.com/Simon-the-Shark/BetterMemorySugarBot/issues/new)

 # Instalation